Louis Pienaar: Namibia

-On 1 July 1985, Pienaar was appointed by the National Party government to be Administrator-General (AG) of South-West Africa, a territory that the United Nations Security Council called Namibia and which UNSC Resolution 435 of 1978 declared was being administered illegally by South Africa.
-Two years after AG Pienaar's appointment, when prospects for Namibian independence seemed to be improving, UN Commissioner for Namibia (UNCN) Bernt Carlsson, was appointed.
-Upon South Africa's relinquishing control of Namibia, Commissioner Carlsson's role would be to take over the administration of the country on behalf of the UN, formulate its framework constitution, and organise free and fair elections based upon a non-racial universal franchise.
+On 1 July 1985, Pienaar was appointed by the National Party government to be the Administrator-General (AG) of South-West Africa, a territory that the United Nations Security Council called Namibia and which UNSC Resolution 435 of 1978 declared was being administered illegally by South Africa.
+Two years after AG Pienaar's appointment, when prospects for Namibian independence seemed to be improving, UN Commissioner for Namibia (UNCN), Bernt Carlsson, was appointed.
+Upon South Africa's relinquishing control of Namibia, Commissioner Carlsson's role would have been to take over the administration of the country on behalf of the UN, formulate its framework constitution, and organise free and fair elections based upon a non-racial universal franchise.

 Serious negotiations

 In May 1988, a United States mediation team – headed by Chester A. Crocker, US Assistant Secretary of State for African Affairs – brought negotiators from Angola, Cuba, and South Africa, and observers from the Soviet Union together in London.
 Later in May, at the Reagan/Gorbachev summit in Moscow (29 May – 1 June 1988), it was decided that Cuban troops would be withdrawn from Angola, and Soviet military aid would cease, as soon as South Africa withdrew from Namibia.
 The New York Accords – agreements to give effect to these decisions – were drawn up for signature at UN headquarters in New York City in December 1988.
 Cuba, South Africa, and the People's Republic of Angola agreed to a total Cuban troop withdrawal from Angola.
-This agreement – known as the Brazzaville Protocol – established a Joint Monitoring Commission (JMC), with the US and the Soviet Union as observers, to oversee implementation of the accords.
+This agreement – known as the Brazzaville Protocol – established a Joint Monitoring Commission (JMC) with the US and the Soviet Union, as observers, to oversee implementation of the accords.
 A bilateral agreement between Cuba and Angola was signed at UN headquarters on 22 December 1988.
 On the same day, a tripartite agreement between Angola, Cuba and South Africa was signed, whereby South Africa agreed to hand control of Namibia to the United Nations.

 (Tragically, UNCN Bernt Carlsson was not present at the signing ceremony.
-He was killed on flight Pan Am 103 which exploded over Lockerbie, Scotland on 21 December 1988 en route from London to New York.
-South African foreign minister Pik Botha and an official delegation of 22 had a lucky escape.
-Their booking on Pan Am 103 was changed at the last minute, and Botha, together with a smaller delegation, caught the earlier Pan Am 101 flight to New York.)
+He was killed on flight Pan Am 103, which exploded over Lockerbie, Scotland on 21 December 1988 en route from London to New York.
+South African foreign minister, Pik Botha, and an official delegation of 22 had a lucky escape.
+Their booking on Pan Am 103 was changed last minute, and Botha, together with the smaller delegation, caught the earlier Pan Am 101 flight to New York.)